Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

-Our next task is to find optimal values for the parameter $\lambda$ and $\alpha$.
+Now, our task is to find optimal values for the parameter $\lambda$ and $\alpha$.
 To this end, one can use the well-known methods in the Euclidean case such as cross-validation.
-Thereby, denoting the validation dataset by $\tilde{Y}$, optimal parameter values $(\lambda^\ast, \alpha^\ast)$ can be gained iteratively via minimization of the residual
+Thereby, denoting the validation dataset by $Y_{val}$, optimal parameter values $(\lambda^\ast, \alpha^\ast)$ can be gained iteratively via minimization of the residual

-Obviously, the choice of the prior and its splitting in $\tilde{Y}$ and $Y$ depends on the application and particularly, properties like seasonality and relevance of historical order of the trajectories.
+Obviously, the choice of the prior and its splitting in $Y_{val}$ and $Y$ depends on the application and, particularly, on properties such as seasonality and relevance of the historical order of the trajectories.
 Moreover, using a larger prior requires more computation time and memory.
 However, it does not necessarily result in better prediction accuracy on the test dataset.
-On the other hand, it is unlikely to achieve satisfactory prediction accuracy with smaller $Y$ and $\tilde{Y}$.
+However, it is unlikely to achieve satisfactory prediction accuracy with smaller $Y$ and $Y_{val}$.
+Note that the ridge parameter $\lambda$ controls the tradeoff between complexity and fit by penalizing solutions that are too far from the mean $\mu$.
+For details on the complete forecasting pipeline, see Appendix~\ref{subsec: alg}.